jskhu/Waymo-Kitti-Adapter/README.md

 > Forked Repository: https://github.com/RocketFlash/Waymo_Kitti_Adapter
 >
 ## Instruction
 0. Download the [Waymo dataset](https://waymo.com/open/).
-Create the waymo folder on your machine and organize the downloaded files as follows:
+Create a `Waymo` folder on your machine and organize the downloaded files as follows:
 ```
 ├── Waymo
 │   ├── original